iotaledger/iota-wiki/internal/participate/contribute-to-wiki/for_tws/form.md

 ### Metaphors

 Each metaphor has its limits.
-Use them sparingly, do not extend them too far, and never mix two metaphors.
+Use them sparingly, do not stretch them too far, and never mix two metaphors.

 ### Pronouns